 For about 8 years I have slept on a latex pillow.
-The pillow was great, it had no irreversible deformations; it only got a little yellow and a bit more brittle.
+The pillow was the most comfortable I ever had, and it had no irreversible deformations; it only got a little yellow and a bit more brittle.

 From some point onward, occasionally, I started having extreme neck pain manifesting as hot stabbing flashes when I was turning my head.
-If the movement was very slow, the pain was reduced significantly.
+If the movement was very slow, the pain was dramatically reduced.

 After 8 years I've replaced this pillow with a memory foam pillow.
 The pain virtually disappeared.

 I tried again the latex pillow and the pain reappeared the next day.
-I then realized that the latex was pushing into my nape, so this may have been the cause of the pain.
-Another possible cause was that the bounciness of the latex was forcing me to turn my head in order to find a stable position, turning which led me to sleep with my neck twisted.
+I then realized that the cause of the pain was likely that the latex was forcing me to sleep with my neck twisted because the latex bounciness was forcing me to turn my head in order to find a stable position.

 The odd thing was that the latex pillow was much more comfortable than the memory foam pillow when I put my head on it, yet it had an invisible opposite effect on the long term.

 I've repeated the experiment with a pillow which had one half made of memory foam and one half made of bouncy foam, and the result was the same: when I was sleeping on the bouncy part, the pain reappeared.